samkhm/Photography_project/README.md

 @samkhm
 ## Technologies :hammer:

-This app was created using:
+This site was created using:

 - HTML
 - CSS